wirybeaver/wirybeaver.github.io/_posts/2018-09-19-networking-note .md

 - Datagram network provides connectionless service.

 ## forwarding
-- forwarding table: the entries of pairs of prefix and outgoing link interface
+- forwarding table: the entries of the pair of prefix and outgoing link interface
-- prefix: represents a range of IP address
+- prefix: network portion of CIDR's address, representing a range of IP address
 - longest prefix (most specific) matching: The router finds the longest prefix that matches the destination address and then forwards the packet to the associated outgoinglink interface.

 inside router